Jesus called Herod Antipas a fox. Why?

-Herod Antipas, clever, wary son of Herod the Great.
-Grew up in a dangerous household where he learned that doing nothing was safer than being noticed by his paranoid father.
+- Herod Antipas, wary son of King Herod the Great.
+Grew up in a dangerous family where doing nothing was safer than being noticed.
 Intrigued by John the Baptist and Jesus of Nazareth – Jesus called him ‘that fox’.

-Herodias, grand-daughter of Salome who was the powerful sister of King Herod the Great, second wife of Herod Antipas.
-A passionate love match, since neither she nor Antipas would separate, even under duress.
+- Herodias, grand-daughter of Salome who was the powerful sister of King Herod the Great, second wife of Herod Antipas.
+A passionate love match.
 A proud woman, she hated John the Baptist because he insulted her openly.

-Salome, young daughter of Herodias by a previous marriage.
-Intelligent, well aware of court intrigue against her mother and step-father, siding passionately with her mother.
+- Salome, young daughter of Herodias by a previous marriage.
+Intelligent, aware of court intrigue against her mother and step-father, siding passionately with her mother.

 Herod Antipas was one of the few sons of Herod the Great to survive, and he did so largely because he was cunning and/or lethargic.
 He took pains not to be a threat, not to be noticed.